This post is part of the complete latex pillow buyers guide

 Natural latex is odor-free, eco-friendly, and more durable than synthetic latex.
 It is also softer and ideal for people prone to allergies as it is chemical-free.
-The downside is that it is more expensive than synthetic latex, denser and heavier than and also not as available as synthetic latex.
+The downside is that it is more expensive than synthetic latex, denser and heavier and also not as available as synthetic latex.

 Synthetic rubber has unpleasant chemical odors which could trigger allergies in some people.
 It also has a larger carbon footprint and is thus less eco-friendly.
 However, it is cheaper and more available as compared to natural latex.
 It has a shorter lifespan as compared to natural latex.
 Another disadvantage is that it is easier to break down and flatten.

 What’s the Difference Between the Dunlop Process and Talalay Process?